mikigroup/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/database.md

 We will create an RDS MySQL `db.m5g.large` instance running MySQL 5.7.
 Before deploying an RDS instance, additional configuration has to be done to the VPC created by the `eksctl` command:

-### Create a RDS security group
+### Create an RDS security group

-First find the subnet IDs for the public subnets in your environment.
+First, find the subnet IDs for the public subnets in your environment.
 For deploying RDS in private subnets replace true with false in the below command:

 ```bash
 aws ec2 describe-subnets \\